jlpteaching/comparch/modules/gem5/_posts/2000-03-01-assignment1.md

 }
 ```

 You can find the definitions for the workload objects in gem5 under `workloads/workloads.py`.
 In this assignment, we will only be using `MatMulWorkload`.
-In order to create an object of `MatMulWorkload` you just need to pass matrix size an an integer `mat_size` to its constructor (`__init__`) function. **In your configuration choose an appropriate value for `mat_size`**.
+In order to create an object of `MatMulWorkload` you just need to pass matrix size (an integer) `mat_size` to its constructor (`__init__`) function. **In your configuration choose an appropriate value for `mat_size`**.
 It should be large enough that it makes your workload interesting.
 Since changing `mat_size` will influence simulation time, as a guideline, choose a value that results in simulation times less than 10 minutes (hostSeconds < 600).
 We found that setting mat_size to 160 will result in a simulation time of around 4.5 minutes which is a reasonable compromise.

 ## Experimental setup